Res Hall Check-In

-Milligan College encourages any student who has taken a minimum of two years of high school French, German, or Spanish to take the language placement tests which are offered on August 14 at 1:00 p.m. in Wilson Auditorium in Hardin Hall.
+Milligan College encourages any student who has taken a minimum of two years of high school French, German, or Spanish to take the language placement tests (check schedule for details).
 These tests will determine the level of language study for which you are prepared.
 Brush up on what you already know so that you might have the opportunity to enroll in the intermediate level rather than the elementary level.
 All students seeking the Bachelor of Arts degree must earn credit through the intermediate level of a language.

 Student Account, Grades, & Student Records (FERPA)

 Students can view information about their academic record and student account in the college’s student records database (Self-Service) using the i.d. and password assigned, along with their date of birth and system i.d. given to the students by the Information Technology department.
 Among the information available to the students are semester class schedules, the college catalog, mid-term and final grades, unofficial transcripts, and charges and credits to the student’s account.

 Parents who claim students as “dependent” for income tax purposes may view students’ grades by encouraging the student to complete a FERPA form available on Milligan’s website or in the Registrar’s Office.
 This form authorizes grades to be mailed to parents and/or other types of communication.

 For additional information, contact the Registrar’s Office at 423.461.8788.

 Interested in studying abroad?
 Start planning for the Spring Semester now!
 Availability is limited, so get your application in early during the fall semester.